‘DEAD CATZ CAN BOUNCE’

 The Blues Preachers, Brother John and Captain Bluetongue, perform their version of Blind Willie Johnson’s Need Somebody On Your Bond as featured in The Blues Preachers E-book.

-‘Next Stop Beulah Land’ and ‘Dry Long So’
+‘Next Stop Beulah Land’, ‘Dry Long So’ and ‘Dead Catz Can Bounce’

 Includes TAB for songs by Mississippi John Hurt, Reverend Robert Wilkins, Blind Willie Johnson, Blind Blake and more.

 Each page contains an embedded audio file.
-Click on the page to hear the track as you read the TAB.
+Click on the speaker icon to hear the track as you read the TAB.

 Brother John and Captain Bluetongue from the Blues Preachers play their version of Blind Arthur Blake’s Wabash Rag.